 Epistemic probability concerns “…our possession of knowledge, or information.”
-It is also commonly used to mean how much support is given by all the available evidence; it can be measured in “degrees of belief” or “degrees of rational belief”.
+It is incomplete knowledge about the mechanism from which the probabilities are derived.
+A common use of the term is to define how much support is given by all the available evidence; it can be measured in “degrees of belief” or “degrees of rational belief”.

 Stephanie Glen.
-"Epistemic Probability" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/epistemic-probability/
+"Epistemic Probability: Definition, Example" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/epistemic-probability/